The stellar metallicities of massive quiescent galaxies at 1.0 < z < 1.3 from KMOS+VANDELS: Stacking analysis

 Two separate second-order multiplicative Chebyshev polynomials are fitted to the VANDELS and KMOS portions of the stacked spectrum to model any imperfections in spectrophotometric calibration.
 We model the covariance matrix for our spectroscopic data as follows.
 The diagonal terms are given by the square of the green error spectrum plotted in Fig. \ref{fig:stack}, multiplied by a factor, $a^2$, to allow for potential underestimation of uncertainties.
 We fit $a$ with a logarithmic prior from $0.1{-}10$.
 The off-diagonal terms are modelled with a Gaussian process, using an exponential-squared kernel.

 The stacked spectrum is shifted to the median redshift of our sample ($z=1.15$) for fitting, and redshift is allowed to vary within a narrow range about this value.
 A Gaussian prior is applied, with a standard deviation of 0.001, and a maximum deviation of 0.005.

-Velocity dispersion is modelled by convolving the spectral model with a Gaussian kernel in velocity space, with the standard deviation permitted to vary from $100{-}500$ km\ s$^{-1}$ with a logarithmic prior.
+When performing full spectral fitting on spectroscopic observations of galaxies, it is critical to model broadening of spectral features as a result of stellar velocity dispersion within the galaxy, as well as instrumental broadening due to the finite spectral resolution of the optical system.
+In \textsc{Bagpipes}, these effects are treated as a nuisance parameter, and jointly modelled by convolving the spectral model with a Gaussian kernel in velocity space, with the standard deviation allowed to vary.

+Because the VANDELS and KMOS spectra have different spectral resolution, it was initially unclear whether it would be appropriate to fit the whole stack using a single Gaussian kernel, or whether separate kernels for both sections of the stack would be more appropriate.
+To investigate this, we performed separate fits to the two sections of the stack, obtaining consistent values for the standard deviation.
+We therefore proceeded with our final fit using a single Gaussian kernel, permitting the standard deviation to vary from $100{-}500$ km\ s$^{-1}$ with a logarithmic prior.
+The resulting values are not used in our analysis, and we make no attempt to correct these values for instrumental effects to obtain the true stellar velocity dispersion.

 We exclude rest-frame wavelengths $<3550$\,\AA\ from the fit, as the MILES library does not provide coverage bluer than this, with the \cite{Bruzual2003} models instead employing a combination of theoretical stellar spectral libraries.
 We mask the [O\,\textsc{ii}] line at 3727\,\AA, as it is currently unclear whether [O\,\textsc{ii}] emission in quiescent galaxies originates from star-forming regions, which is the only source of line emission in our \textsc{Bagpipes} model.
 Finally, we also mask the Na D absorption feature at 5895\,\AA, as this has a potential strong interstellar medium component (however, see \citealt{Conroy2014}).